pyscf/pyscf.github.io/source/user/eph.rst

 ------------------------------

-The module-level ``eph.EPH(mf)`` constructor can infer the correct method based on the level of symmetry-breaking in the mean-field argument.
+The module-level ``eph.EPH(mf)`` constructor can infer the correct method based on the type of the mf argument.
 For more explicit control or inspection, the respective classes and functions can be found in ``rhf.py``, ``uhf.py``, ``rks.py`` and ``uks.py``.